 You probably know about potential IRA tax traps related to withdrawals, rollovers, and estate planning that can saddle you with penalties and surprise tax bills.
 Did you know that the type of investments you hold could also hand you a surprise tax bill and potentially ruin your IRA status?

 The most common of the traps results in tax bills through Unrelated Business Taxable Income (UBTI).
 The sources of business income from stocks, bonds, and funds such as interest income, capital gains and dividends are exempt from UBTI and the corresponding tax (unsurprisingly called the Unrelated Business Income Tax or UBIT).
 IRAs that operate a business, have certain types of rental income, or receive income through certain partnerships, are subject to taxation once the total UBTI exceeds $1,000.
 The purpose is to prevent tax-exempt entities from gaining an unfair advantage on regularly taxed business entities.

 UBIT can take quite a bite out of an IRA.
-The top tax rate of 39.6% for 2017 kicks in at approximately $12,500 of taxable income.
+The Tax Cuts and Jobs Act of 2017 replaced the tiered corporate tax structure with a flat 21% tax rate, beginning in tax year 2018, for which you are filing a return this season.
 These tax bills frequently come with penalties because IRA owners are not even aware that the bill exists.

 Master Limited Partnerships (MLPs) held within IRAs are a prime example of how UBTI can catch investors by surprise.
 MLPs are fairly popular investment vehicles, but when they are held within an IRA, they are subject to UBIT.
 When the tax is due, the IRA custodian must obtain a special tax ID number and file Form 990-T to report the income to the IRS.